soutAle/Finder/README.md

 - Tool for efficiently testing and documenting endpoints.
 - Validation of HTTP responses and backend functionality tests.

-> 🚧⚠️ Some functionalities are still in progress, as I am taking the time to dig deeper into the details of the project.
-I am working to gain a more solid understanding and make sure everything is done right. thank you for your comprehension and you will hear from me soon!

 > ## 🛠️ Installation:
 > If you use Github Codespaces (recommended) or Gitpod this template will already come with Python, Node and the Posgres Database installed.
 If you are working locally make sure to install Python 3.10, Node
 >